Aiven-Labs/nextjs-netlify/netlify-tutorial.md

     1. Go to **Environment variables**.
     1. Add variable `DATABASE_URL`:

-        Copy the PostgreSQL database URI from the `Service Overview` page in the Aiven console and paste it in as the `DATABASE_URL` value.
+        Copy the PostgreSQL database URI from the service's **Overview** page in the Aiven console and paste it in as the `DATABASE_URL` value.

         * To create a new database, replace `defaultdb` with the new database name.
         * To configure the schema for the application, add `&schema=public` to the end of the URI.